ritambhara1234/Physics-Based-Dynamic-FMC/README.md

 Run the Cases: Execute the model by providing the necessary input files, specifying the simulation parameters and initial conditions for the desired cases.
 Review Results: Upon completion, the simulation results will be saved in the same directory as the code, allowing for analysis and comparison with expected outcomes.
-Sample Input Data- Coupled FMC-Fire Dynamics Simulator model For validation purposes, sample input data for three validation cases can be found in the 'Input data for validation' folder.
-These inputs have been sourced from relevant literature, details of which are provided in the paper.
+Sample Input Data- Coupled FMC-Fire Dynamics Simulator model For validation purposes, sample input data for three validation cases can be found in the 'Input' folder.
+These inputs have been sourced from relevant literature, details of which are provided in the paper: Dubey, R. R., & Yaghoobian, N. (2024).
+A physics-based model of thermodynamically varying fuel moisture content for fire behavior prediction.
+Environmental Modelling & Software, 179, 106111.